 University Communications would like to partner with you to create an on-brand website that will help you achieve your goals.
 We have created a new theme using the NC State Bootstrap framework that also contains the new brand utility strip and the Univers web font.

-Before providing the new WordPress theme, we would like to consult with you on how to most effectively utilize the new brand in developing strategy, setting goals, messaging and following best practices on your web or digital communication project.
+Before providing the new WordPress Web template, we would like to consult with you on how to most effectively utilize the new brand in developing strategy, setting goals, messaging and following best practices on your Web or digital communication project.
 Below are some of the questions you should think about during a website refresh.
-Please provide the following information, and we will contact you with additional information.
+Please provide the following information, and we will contact you to discuss your needs.

 Use these templates for your presentations.
 Keep in mind that the only font you should use for your content is Arial.

-The following wallpaper images of campus can be downloaded in a variety of resolutions for your desktop or laptop.
+These images of campus can be downloaded at a variety of resolutions as desktop or laptop wallpaper.

 You can include a logo image as part of your university email signature.
 When used this way, the logo should appear at the bottom of the email signature, below all the other elements of the signature.
 Don’t resize the logo image, and keep it on a line by itself, without any other text or graphics on the same line.
 Remember that some email clients don’t display images; therefore, your contact information should always be in the form of text, not images.